LimpEmu/LimpEmu/README.md

 I love to learn something new every day, teach me something!

 💬
-Ask me about full stack web development using SAS on the backend and HTML, JavaScript (JavaScript libraries) and CSS on the frontend.
+Ask me about migrating full stack web applications with a SAS based backend to a Python/ Django framework backend.

 <!--
 **LimpEmu/LimpEmu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.